 The birthplace of painters Rembrandt, Vermeer and Vincent van Gogh as well as modern photographers Anton Corbijn and Erwin Olaf

 The quality of Dutch institutions is well recognised.
-In addition, the tuition fees and cost of living are considerably lower than in other English-speaking countries.
+In addition, the tuition fees and cost of living are considerably lower than in some English-speaking countries.
 The Netherlands is an affordable destination.

 The Netherlands is the gateway to Europe.
 Paris, Berlin, London and Brussels are all within a few hours of Leiden University and add an additional international aspect to your educational experience.
 Did someone say road trip?